 The two components of the central nervous system are the brain and the spinal cord.
-The entire surface of the brain and spine cord is bathed by a clear, colorless fluid called cerebrospinal fluid (CSF).
-Cerebrospinal fluid is a clear, watery liquid that surrounds the brain and spinal cord, and is also found throughout the ventricles (brain cavities and tunnels).
-CSF cushions the brain and spinal cord from jolts.
+The entire surface of the brain and spine cord is bathed by a fluid called cerebrospinal fluid (CSF).
+Cerebrospinal fluid is a clear liquid that surrounds the brain and spinal cord to provide cushioning from jolts.
+CSF is made in cavities in the brain called the lateral ventricles, and flows through the ventricles to surround the brain and spinal cord.

-Sometimes the ultrasound will only show one of the ventricles even though there are two (one on the right, and one on the left side).
-Ventriculomegaly seems to occur more often in male fetuses than in female fetuses.
+Sometimes the ultrasound will only show one of the lateral ventricles even though there are two (one on the right, and one on the left side).
+Ventriculomegaly is slightly more common in male fetuses than in female fetuses.

 What is the outcome for a fetus with ventriculomegaly?

-The outcome of ventriculomegaly depends on several factors including the actual size of the ventricles, whether or not there are any other findings on the ultrasound, such as agenesis of the corpus callosum, and the results of the amniocentesis.
+The outcome of ventriculomegaly depends on several factors including the actual size of the ventricles, whether or not there are any other findings in the brain, such as agenesis of the corpus callosum, and the results of the amniocentesis.
 In general, the outcome is worse when the ventricles are larger, the amniocentesis is abnormal, or there are other problems seen on the ultrasound.
-The best outcome is typically observed when: 1.) the fetus' ventricles are only mildly enlarged (measure between 10-15 millimeters in size, 2.) when there are no other problems seen on the ultrasound, and 3.) the genetic testing results are normal—this is called “Isolated Mild Ventriculomegaly”.
+The best outcome is typically observed when:

 The exact outcome for your child’s health is difficult to know.
 The most common effect in the child is developmental delay.
-This seems to be related to the size of the ventricles.
-We are now studying fetal MRI to see if the information from the fetal MRI can tell us the chance of disability and can provide families with more information on what to expect for their child's health and development.
-This information will help parents make decisions during pregnancy and prepare in advance for challenges their child and the family may face.
+This seems to be related to the size of the ventricles, whether the ventriculomegaly is isolated and the cause.